vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/misc/wave_transfers.rst

 To handle orders of a specific product category, or fetch products that are at the same location, wave transfers are the ideal method.

-In Odoo, wave transfers are actually batch transfers with an extra step: transfers are split before being grouped in a batch.
+In Leansoft, wave transfers are actually batch transfers with an extra step: transfers are split before being grouped in a batch.

 Configuration